kubernetes-sigs/external-dns/docs/faq.md

 ### Can I specify multiple global FQDN templates?

-Yes, yes you can.
+Yes, you can.
 Pass in a comma separated list to `--fqdn-template`.
 Beaware this will double (triple, etc) the amount of DNS entries based on how many services, ingresses and so on you have and will get you faster towards the API request limit of your DNS provider.

 ### Which Service and Ingress controllers are supported?